HoshiyamaSeizen/game-web/README.md

 ## Launching

+#### The game is live at https://hoshiyamaseizen.github.io/game-web/

-To run this game, you can either open index.html in the public folder or serve it through the server.
+To run this game locally, you can either open index.html in the public folder or serve it through the server.

 NB: _Running the game on localhost will probably cause favicon issues in some browsers (like Chrome) so it won't display._